Personal Health Budgets

 If you underspend on your PHB, we will work with you to understand why, to ensure that your health and wellbeing needs are being met.

-In the circumstance where funds have accumulated in a PHB holder’s account beyond the monthly value, plus contingency, CHC will inform you before activating a payment break, which will remain in place until your account is returned to the acceptable balance.
+In the circumstance where funds have accumulated in a PHB holder’s account beyond the monthly value, plus contingency, the team will inform you before activating a payment break, which will remain in place until your account is returned to the acceptable balance.

 What happens if I go into hospital?